Vinod Gupta School of Management: Academics

 The School is backed by the interdisciplinary engineering, science and mathematics platforms of IIT Kharagpur.

 Being part of IIT system, in addition to core management subjects, students of VGSoM undertake courses in other departments, centres and schools at IIT Kharagpur on emerging topics like Artificial Intelligence and Machine Learning, Internet of Things, Cyber Security and Intellectual Property Rights.

 Rankings

-Vinod Gupta School of Management ranked 5th amongst management schools in India by the National Institutional Ranking Framework (NIRF) in 2020.
+Vinod Gupta School of Management ranked 14th amongst management schools in India by the National Institutional Ranking Framework (NIRF) in 2023.
+The college ranked 6th in India QS World University Ranking for Business and Management Studies in 2023.

 Facilities and infrastructure

 Library

 Students have access to the school's library and the institute's Central Library, which is one of the largest libraries in Asia.
 These two, between them, offer a collection of about 365,000 books, 1,500 journals, 1,700 CDs and videos, 44 national and international scholarly databases including the CMIE database.
 The school library also offers automatic transactions and web-based search facilities.

 Hostels and accommodation

-The Vinod Gupta school of Management provides on-campus residential accommodation facility to all its students.
-The halls are not exclusively for their students but are shared with postgraduate students from other courses.
+The Vinod Gupta School of Management provides on-campus residential accommodation facility to all its students.
+The halls are not exclusively for its students but are shared with postgraduate students from other courses.
 Hostels are provided for both men and women.
 All the hostels are provided with internet connectivity in each room (WiFi equipped and 100 Mbit/s LAN).

 The institute also maintains a number of guest houses on campus, namely Technology Guest House Visveswaraya Guest House and Salt Lake Guest House in Kolkata Extension Centre of IIT Kharagpur.